winglang/polycons/README.md

 ## Resolver

-Responsible for determination the method of instatiationg for polycons.
+Responsible for determination where to concretize polycons.

 ## Factory

-Responsible for instantiation of concrete constructs
+Responsible for instantiation of concrete constructs.

 # Some Words

 ## Provisioner
-The underlying "target", responsible for synthesis/deploy/etc Typically represented by a factory, but a provisioner can have different factory implementations (aka cdk-aws vs cdk-azure) CDK, terraform, etc.
+The underlying "target", responsible for synthesis/deploy/etc Typically represented by a factory, but a single provisioner can have different factory implementations (aka cdk-aws vs cdk-azure)

-## Factories
-Responsible for instantiating concrete construct implementations

-## ??
-Concrete Resolver
-Responsible for mapping a polycon to an actual construct
+CDK, terraform, etc.

 ## Clients